gacela-project/gacela-project.com/content/docs/factory.md

 +++

-The responsibility of the [Factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) is to orchestrate the creation of different classes, and its dependencies (through DependencyProvider or Config).
+The responsibility of the [Factory](https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)) is to orchestrate the creation of different classes, and its dependencies (through Provider or Config).

 - The Factory creates the classes of your module and its dependencies
 - The Factory is accessible to the Facade (with `getFactory()`)